Shakil-1501/TSAI/README.md

 [Work-Link]()

-This describes the very basics of Python, i would recommend binge watching Raymond Hettinger's YouTube Videos, as much as you can, also learn list comprehension, slicing, partial, functools, functional programming, classes, MRO, decorators, lambdas, python 3 typing
+This describes the very basics of Python, i would recommend binge watching Raymond Hettinger's YouTube Videos and Telusko videos, as much as you can, also learn list comprehension, slicing, partial, functools, functional programming, classes, MRO, decorators, lambdas, python 3 typing

 Also here i learnt the basics of how a Neural Network learns, how the different channels are formed, what are kernels, how does the DNN make sense of the input it gets, and more !